carlosfernandescrypt/carlosfernandescrypt.github.io/README.md

-Now I have a personal [website](https://andlukyane.com/)!

-# Data science portfolio by Andrey Lukyanenko
+# Data science portfolio by Carlos Fernandes

-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+This portfolio is a compilation of notebooks with data analysis and exploration of machine learning algorithms.
 A separate category is for separate projects.

 ## Stand-alone projects.